The Bad Man (1930 film): Preservation

-An incomplete nitrate print of this film—8 of 9 reels—survives in the UCLA Film and Television Archive.
+An incomplete nitrate print of this film—8 of 9 reels—survives in the UCLA Film & Television Archive.
 The entire film is in danger of being lost, however, if the film is still not preserved as of January 2021 or at some point the near future.
 The film may have already begun to decompose since it was last reported in 2007.

 Original version and remake

 The film, based on a 1920 play, was originally filmed in 1923 with Holbrook Blinn, who had originated the role in the 1920 Broadway production which ran for a whopping 342 performances.
 The film was remade in 1940 as The Bad Man with Wallace Beery as Pancho Lopez and a supporting cast including Lionel Barrymore, Laraine Day, and Ronald Reagan.

 Foreign-language versions

 Two foreign-language versions of the 1930 version of The Bad Man were made.
 The Spanish version was titled El hombre malo, while the French version was titled Lopez, le bandit.